 and a few teaspoons of an assortment of herbs of your choice.
 (I usually use oregano, rosemary and thyme but you can use which ever ones you want.)
 This is a good base to your stock but you really can add whatever you want to.
 I made my stock fresh for the gumbo and added some worcestershire sauce to it.

 Warm the olive oil in a pot on medium heat, add onions and garlic and cook until clear.
 Add the carrots, celery and hers and cook for a few minutes longer.
-Pour in the water, bring pot to the boil and then leave to simmer for 30-45 minutes.
+Pour in the water, bring the pot to a boil and then leave to simmer for 30-45 minutes.
 Pour the stock through a seive and leave the stock to chill.
 If not using immediately, store in the fridge.

-Slow Cooked, Veggie Packed Gumbo
+Slow-Cooked, Veggie Packed Gumbo

 Prep: 30 minutes